 Unprecedented ocean heat

-The current context is all the more alarming given that 2025 was the ninth consecutive year in which records for global ocean heat content were broken.
+The current context is all the more alarming, given that 2025 was the ninth consecutive year in which global ocean heat content records were broken.
 The Western Pacific Warm Pool, this area of the Pacific which is home to the warmest waters on the planet, also set temperature records in 2025.

 This accumulation of heat in the oceans acts as a time bomb.
 During El Niño, this energy is released into the atmosphere, causing global temperatures to rise sharply.
 The oceans, which until now played a moderating role by absorbing excess heat, are temporarily becoming amplifiers of warming.